keelback-code/wizard-name-generator/README.md

 * In the same 'Code' dropdown, you can opt to open the code with GitHub Desktop and work from there.

 ### Credits
-The wizard names were crowdsourced from friends and family, notably: Una Kate DuVivier McDermott, Anthea and Johnny Fields, Finola Connor, Joelle Horan, Donal McQuillan, Anne Ostini-Horan and Glenn Saunders.
+The wizard names were crowdsourced from friends and family, notably: Una Kate DuVivier McDermott, Anthea and Johnny Fields, Finola Connor-Horan, Joelle Horan, Donal McQuillan, Anne Ostini-Horan and Glenn Saunders.
 If you would like to add a (gender-neutral) name to the list feel free to send any suggestions to elyserhoran@gmail.com.

 Dice/D20 image - Pexel/Alexis Designs